Special Weather Statement issued for Osceola, Southern Brevard County by NWS - News Break

 Special Weather Statement issued for Osceola, Southern Brevard County by NWS

-Effective: 2021-06-24 20:00:00 EDT Expires: 2021-06-23 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-06-23 12:30:00 EDT Expires: 2021-06-22 19:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Osceola; Southern Brevard County SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN BREVARD AND NORTHEASTERN OSCEOLA COUNTIES UNTIL 445 PM EDT At 356 PM EDT, Doppler radar was tracking a strong thunderstorm near Holopaw, moving southeast at 20 mph.
-Pea size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Melbourne, Satellite Beach, Camp Holly Fish Camp, Holopaw and Kenansville.alerts.weather.gov
+Frequent cloud to ground lightning may occur with these storms.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Osceola; Southern Brevard County SIGNIFICANT WEATHER ADVISORY FOR CENTRAL BREVARD AND EAST CENTRAL OSCEOLA COUNTIES UNTIL 745 PM EDT At 703 PM EDT, Doppler radar was tracking a strong thunderstorm 7 miles east of Holopaw, moving east-northeast at 20 mph.
+Additional storms were developing rapidly across a southward moving boundary over central Osceola County.
+Penny size hail and winds of 40 to 50 mph will be possible with some of these storms.
+Locations impacted include Deer Park, Melbourne, Rockledge, Viera, Cocoa and Satellite Beach.alerts.weather.gov